Rum swizzle

 A rum swizzle is a rum-based cocktail often called "Bermuda's national drink".
-The Royal Gazette has referred to it as "the legendary Sam swizzle...perfect for sharing and irresistible to locals and tourists alike".
+The Royal Gazette has referred to it as "the legendary Rum swizzle...perfect for sharing and irresistible to locals and tourists alike".
 In addition to providing the "swizzle" portion of the 1933 swizzle stick product name, it has been said that this potent cocktail is "as much a part of Bermuda Island culture and cuisine as is the Bermuda onion, the vibrant hibiscus, or the graceful Bermuda Longtail."

 Recipes

 Different bartenders have varying interpretations of this drink.
 One of the older recipes was presented in the 1941 Old Mr. Boston De Luxe Official Bartender Guide.
 Gosling's Rum, which is based in Bermuda, publishes a recipe with two different rums from their brand line.
 Rum, fruit juice (often including lime, and orange and pineapple juice), and a flavored sweetener such as falernum or grenadine are the most consistent ingredients, and the drink is generally shaken or stirred with ice.